guidovezzoni/AILearning/README.md

-# AILearning
+# AI Learning
-A list of courses to learn the basics about AI and AI Tools for developers
+A list of courses to learn the basics about AI and AI Tools for developers.

+This list is WIP, I'll add more courses as I search and try them.

 ## AI & LLM Fundamentals
 - [Elements of AI – University of Helsinki](https://www.elementsofai.com/)